Skip to main content

 autoparams-lombok

-autoparams-lombok is an extension for the AutoParams library that makes it easier to work with Project Lombok, a library that reduces boilerplate code in Java applications.
+autoparams-lombok is an extension for AutoParams that enhances compatibility with Project Lombok, a popular Java library for reducing boilerplate code.

 Install